 You’ve probably heard of a few failed drug tests in the Olympics, NBA, NFL, etc. and wondered why anyone would risk their career for marijuana.

-Medical marijuana offers tons of benefits such as pain relief, reduces stress and anxiety, among others.
+Effects of weed on athletes are countless.
+The weed helps in pain relief, reduces stress and anxiety.
 It’s no surprise that athletes also want to enjoy such benefits, especially considering the toll sports take on their bodies.